VPN Review: TunnelBear

 Security and Privacy

-As mentioned above, TunnelBear doesn't allow users any choice in selecting or configuring their VPN protocols.
-For Mac and Android, OpenVPN, the gold standard of protocols, comes pre-installed.
-On Windows and iOS, OpenVPN and IKEv2 alternate for each connection, depending on which is faster at that moment.
-User data is continuously protected with AES 256-bit encryption.
+As mentioned above, TunnelBear doesn't give users any choice in selecting or configuring their VPN protocols.
+On macOS OpenVPN, which is known for its security, comes pre-installed.
+For Windows, Android, and iOS, OpenVPN and IKEv2 alternate for each connection, depending on which is faster at that moment.
+User data is continuously encrypted with AES 256.
+Unfortunately, WireGuard, the new gold standard amongst VPN protocols, is not supported.

-The program passed our VPN leak tests for IPv6, DNS, and WebRTC without any difficulties.
+The program passed our VPN leak tests without issue.

-Through this process, TunnelBear gains itself a coveted place at the (lamentably) small table of VPN providers who have allowed themselves to be independently audited.
-In spire of these positives, we still need to call attention to the firm's headquartering in Canada, a country that is party to the Five-Eyes intelligence sharing agreement.
-Other VPN providers are based in countries where the privacy of users is more protected, somewhat reducing TunnelBear's security credentials, despite their commendable history of independent audits.
+Through this process, TunnelBear gains itself a coveted place at the small table of VPN providers who have undergone independent audits.
+In spite of these positives, we still need to call attention to the firm being based in Canada, a country that is a party to the Five-Eyes intelligence-sharing agreement.
+Other VPN providers are based in countries where user privacy is less controversial.

 Customer Support

-Live chat would be a nice addition, as would support for queries in languages other than English.
-At the same time, TunnelBear won the Experte.com award for the most personable customer service.
+Live chat would be a nice addition, as would support in languages other than English.
+At the same time, TunnelBear won our unofficial award for the most personable customer service.

 Free | 3 Years | 1 Year | |